Nissan spices up e-Power hybrid system for sporty Note Aura Nismo hatchback

 Still, there are some notable engineering achievements behind e-Power which, unlike the parallel hybrid systems used by most automakers, uses the internal-combustion engine purely as a generator.
 Nissan has boasted of 50% thermal efficiency for an engine designed for e-Power—because of its ability to run the engine at a fixed rpm and load.

-Nismo-style tuning could signal the segue way to the U.S. market, as Nissan's said that e-Power will arrive here tuned for performance.
+Nismo-style tuning could signal the segue to the U.S. market, as Nissan's said that e-Power will arrive here tuned for performance.

 Nissan has meanwhile gone all-hybrid for its home market of Japan (outside of EVs).
 It's also shifting its future vehicles to a shared platform with sibling brands Infiniti, Mitsubishi, and Renault.